PKU-IMRE/VERI-Wild/README.md

 Baidu Yun Pan: https://pan.baidu.com/s/1FzvR5iRQgh8ZbSYZPbi9aQ
 Password: will be released when the challenge begins.

-Google driver: will be released later.
+Google Driver: will be released later.

 ## Citation